andmoredev/andmoredev/content/blog/websocket-direct-to-agent.md

 const presignedWsUrl = formatSignedUrl(signedRequest).replace('https://', 'wss://');
 ```

 The presigned URL is valid for 5 minutes, long enough to establish the connection, short enough to limit exposure.
+After the URL expires, it can reconnect by getting a new presigned URL, similar to how we handle expiring authentication tokens.

 ### Step 3: Connect directly to the agent